 Like the other tours, we walked among the aging barrels in the stone warehouses.
 Our guide said that the barrels surrounding us in just a single warehouse represented $40 million of product.
 That’s a lot of bourbon!
 The thick stone walls insulate the barrels in a climate-controlled environment.
 This allows the distillery to heat and cool as needed and to create artificial seasons causing the expansion of whiskey in and out of wood for a faster, more productive aging process.

 Despite the gorgeous historic landscape and impressive facility, we were somewhat disappointed compared to tours we enjoyed at other distilleries.
 It was hard to be inspired during such a quiet time of their production cycle.
 Clearly, inventory has exceeded demand, or perhaps they have filled all of their warehouse space.
 Whatever the case may be, we felt a little let down.
 It was like visiting a manufacturer on a Sunday afternoon when all of the machines are shut off.
 We saw no fermenting mash, no White Dog pouring out of stills, no hustle and bustle in the bottling house—and we paid a $5 fee for the privilege.
-Now, don’t get me wrong.
-Woodford Reserve makes fantastic bourbon—in fact, it’s a requirement in my favorite Manhattan recipe.
-I was even able to have a special bottle engraved.
-But despite a very nice gift shop and a tasting room that features photos and artifacts from the site’s history, I was hoping to see active production like I had at other locations.
+Now, make no mistake, Woodford Reserve makes fantastic bourbon—in fact, it’s a requirement in our favorite Manhattan recipe.
+We were even able to have a special bottle engraved.
+But despite a very nice gift shop and a tasting room that features photos and artifacts from the site’s history, we had hoped to see active production like that of at other locations.
 Instead, this visit was more about seeing a quiet, picturesque distillery set among the hills and trees of the beautiful Kentucky countryside.
-I know, it sounds really great when I say it that way, and it’s all true, so maybe we should have simply visited Woodford Reserve first.
-I am glad I got to see the unusual copper stills and learn just a little bit more about bourbon production, and I’ll always be a fan of the stuff that comes out of this place!
+We know, it sounds really great when we put it that way, and it’s all true, so maybe we should have simply visited Woodford Reserve first.
+We are glad we got to see the unusual copper stills and learn just a little bit more about bourbon production, and we’ll always be a fans of the stuff that comes out of this place!